unixabg/cryptmypi/README.md

     1. Install dropbear.
     2. Configure dropbear for remote unlocking with custom key you provide.

- * To undo these changes you will have to reimage the sdcard.
+ * To undo these changes you will need to reimage the sdcard.

 ### Reference links
 + https://github.com/NicoHood/NicoHood.github.io/wiki/Raspberry-Pi-Encrypt-Root-Partition-Tutorial